 When a conventional capacitance type level transmitter is required to measure process materials that are electrically conductive and coating in nature, a significant error in the measurement occurs.
-The L2610 incorporates a feature known as Null-KoteTM which negates the effects of these conductive coatings.
+The L2631/L2631R incorporates a feature known as Null-KoteTM which negates the effects of these conductive coatings.

-The Null-KoteTM feature is actually a sophisticated electronic measurement system that cancels, or "nulls out" the effect of thick or viscous, electrically conductive, process material coatings that may build up on the sensing probe.
+The Null-Kote[TM] feature is actually a sophisticated electronic measurement system that cancels, or "nulls out" the effect of thick or viscous, electrically conductive, process material coatings that may build up on the sensing probe.
 The unique action of this measurement system automatically cancels the probe coating as the coating increases or decreases in magnitude.

-If the process is known to be coating in nature, then in order to obtain the highest degree of accuracy possible, it is desirable to pre-coat the sensing probe with the process liquid prior to installation and field calibration.
+If the process is coating in nature, then, to obtain the highest degree of accuracy possible, precoat the sensing probe with the process liquid prior to installation and field calibration.

-If the L2610 equipment is transferred from the original application to an alternate one, and significant measurement error is noted, consult the Factory.
+If the L2631 equipment is transferred from the original application to an alternate one, and significant measurement error is noted, consult the factory.